nicolas-izquierdo/strokes/README.md

 ## Overview
-*strokes* provides immediate access to a complete dataset of songs by The Strokes
+*strokes* provides access to a complete dataset of songs by The Strokes, including their full lyrics.